lbowles/Personal-Website-V2/portfolio/src/posts/one-year-at-bitcoins-hottest-startup.md

 One aspect I drastically underestimated in startups is the importance of building and nurturing a strong community and brand.
 At Liquidum, I have learned that community engagement is often as crucial as product development itself.
 We've invested considerable time and resources into fostering user connections, providing education, and offering robust support.

 This community-centric approach has benefits:
-- Enhanced user acquisition and retention
+- Enhanced user acquisition and retention.
-- Valuable feedback for product development
+- Valuable feedback for product development.
-- Creation of brand advocates
+- Creation of brand advocates.
-- Improved user experience and satisfaction\
+- Improved user experience and satisfaction.\
 \
 Initially, I believed that a superior product alone would simply attract users.
 However, the reality is far more complex and a great product is just the foundation.
 I was always sceptical whether spending money on things like conferences would yield results, as it’s especially hard to track its impact.
 But over the long run, I think these expenditures have paid off, as Liquidium is now a household name in the Bitcoin DeFi industry.